-I’m a creature of habit: I get in to my house, walk to the fridge for a snack, sit at my desk and then reach for a candle light.
+I’m a creature of habit: I get into my house, walk to the fridge for a snack, sit at my desk, and then reach for a candle.
 A decade ago, I was your classic “saver”—a hoarder of the “trophy” candle.
 It would arrive as a gift, get unwrapped and remain on a shelf gathering dust but gleaning compliments from houseguests.
 I’m not sure what changed, but these days I’m the polar opposite.
-I can’t be in a room without burning up.
+I can’t be in a room without burning one.

-5. No two wicks are the same.
-All are 100% cotton, but each one is a different weave or width depending on what will give the best burn performance for that fragrance.
+- No two wicks are the same.
+All are 100 percent cotton, but each one is a different weave or width depending on what will give the best burn performance for that fragrance.

-7. Sometimes discontinued fragrances make a comeback.
-White Lilac and Rhubarb was such a popular limited edition that it’s returning this July and joining the collection of charity candles that aim to grow awareness of mental health.
+- Sometimes discontinued fragrances make a comeback, like the limited-edition White Lilac and Rhubarb.
+It's joined the collection of charity candles that aim to grow awareness of mental health.

-8. 75% of every charity candle sold is donated to Jo Malone’s charity partners.
+- 75 percent of every charity candle ($52) sold is donated to Jo Malone’s charity partners.

 Want More Stats?

 It isn’t just Jo Malone candles that are trending.
-Mintel reports that 43% of Brits used a scented candle last year and that two in five air care launches were candles.
-In fact, 60% of people use them to create a cosy atmosphere, 33% rely on them to get into the spirit of a season such as Christmas or Valentine’s Day and 24% see them as a de-stressing tool.
+Mintel reports that 43 percent of Brits used a scented candle last year and that two in five air care launches were candles.
+In fact, 60 percent of people use them to create a cozy atmosphere, 33 percent rely on them to get into the spirit of a season such as Christmas or Valentine’s Day and 24 percent see them as a de-stressing tool.

-Or, if you’re like me, all of the above—in my candle cupboard, there’s a distinct divide between mood, fragrances and different rooms.
-Anything floral or sensual gets sectioned off to the bedroom zone, leathery or green scents are ideal for the lounge and communal living areas (as they have big enough notes to waft through open-plan areas) while zesty or fresh notes get aired in the office to keep me feeling alert and revitalised.
+Or, if you’re like me, all of the above—in my candle cupboard, there’s a distinct divide between mood, fragrances, and different rooms.
+Anything floral or sensual gets sectioned off to the bedroom zone, leathery or green scents are ideal for the lounge and communal living areas (as they have big enough notes to waft through open-plan areas), while zesty or fresh notes get aired in the office to keep me feeling alert and revitalized.

-She suggests relaxing notes such as lavender, chamomile or sandalwood for the bedroom, or florals if you’re feeling romantic.
-For kitchens, citrus is well known for cutting through “unsavoury” smells, and Emma South, Jo Malone London’s fragrance and lifestyle expert, flags the zesty, herbaceous Basil and Neroli (£45) or Grapefruit candle (£45): “Both neutralise the air after cooking and awaken the palate.”
+She suggests relaxing notes like lavender, chamomile, or sandalwood for the bedroom, or florals if you’re feeling romantic.
+For kitchens, citrus is well known for cutting through “unsavory” smells, and Emma South, Jo Malone London’s fragrance and lifestyle expert, flags the zesty, herbaceous Basil and Neroli ($67) or Grapefruit candle ($67): “Both neutralize the air after cooking and awaken the palate.”

 As well as kitchens, bathrooms can often need an aromatic refresh depending on what’s been occurring beforehand.
 Clean or ozonic fragrances like sea salt or marine notes that conjure up the outdoors work well.

-This is an all-natural soy wax candle made with hand-blended botanicals recycled bottles.
-The bold blue packaging and citrusy scent make this a better kitchen accessory than a sous chef.
+This is an all-natural soy wax candle made with hand-blended botanicals and hand-etched concrete.
+The bold yellow packaging and citrusy scent make this a better kitchen accessory than a sous chef.

 This one’s a blend of tuberose and rose.
 If you want your boudoir to become a sanctuary of calm, light this and wait for the soft florals to radiate the room.
 Since it’s made from essential oils, when you blow it out, dip your fingers in the warm melted wax and use it as a skin nourisher.